pschatzmann/arduino-audio-tools/README.md

 - [streams-generator-webserver_wav](examples/streams-generator-webserver_wav) A Webserver which renders some generated sound
 - [streams-sam-webserver_wav](examples/streams-sam-webserver_wav) A Webserver which renders the result from the SAM TTS engine
-- [streams-tts-webserver_wav](examples/streams-tts-webserver_wav) A Webserver which renders the result from the SAM TTS engine
+- [streams-tts-webserver_wav](examples/streams-tts-webserver_wav) A Webserver which renders the result from the Arduino TTS engine
+- [streams-flite-webserver_wav](examples/streams-flite-webserver_wav) A Webserver which renders the result from the Flite TTS engine

 #### Logging